mattdiamond/fuckitjs/README.md

 -------

 **Do you have a version that uses jQuery for no real reason?**

-Yes!
-Check out fuckit.jquery.js for all your jQuery needs.
+Yes! *fuckit.jquery.js* has been fine-tuned to harness the expressive power of the jQuery library.